-Even if you are always attentive and careful behind the wheel, unexpected situations can arise at any time.
+Even if you are always attentive and careful behind the wheel, a collision with a wild animal may still occur.
 If a wild animal appears on the road in front of you at the last second, a collision is unavoidable.
 Swerving to avoid the animal is dangerous and should be avoided at all costs.
 Instead, slam on the brakes, keep a firm hold on the steering wheel and keep in your lane.
 Stay calm after a collision and proceed as follows:

 Bring the car to standstill and activate your hazard warning lights.
 Put up your breakdown triangle to warn other drivers.